Why Asking About U.S. Citizenship Imperils the Census

 Thompson added, “Putting that [citizenship] question on the decennial census has the risk of raising fears among certain populations that it would be very hard for the Census Bureau to countermand.”

 Any inaccuracies in the 2020 Census will have long-lasting and wide-ranging effects, as it would carry over into other surveys performed by the Census Bureau, including the American Population Survey, the Current Population Survey, and the National Health Interview Survey.
-“If there is inaccuracy in the centennial census, that will be with us for 10 years,” Thompson said.
+“If there is inaccuracy in the decennial census, that will be with us for 10 years,” Thompson said.

 Will the bureau submit to the DOJ request?
 Thompson wouldn’t speculate on whether he thinks his old colleagues will add the citizenship item to the questionnaire it submits to Congress next month.
 But even if they do, there’s an additional level of official oversight that gives him hope: Article 1, section 2 of the Constitution.
 It says that “the actual Enumeration” is the responsibility of Congress, to be executed “in such as they shall by Law direct.”